predibase/lorax/README.md

     ghcr.io/predibase/lorax:latest --model-id $model
 ```

-Please note that the LoRAX server in our pre-built Docker image is configured to listen on port 80 (instead of on the default port number, which is 3000).

 For a full tutorial including token streaming and the Python client, see [Getting Started - Docker](https://predibase.github.io/lorax/getting_started/docker).

 ### Prompt via REST API